GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 !!!
 Warning
     If the `Entity Type` is `Federation/Aggregate`, all selected attributes will be released to *every* SP that relies on the Federation.
 Therefore, attributes should only be released to Federations when absolutely required.

-Click the `Add` button located in the lower left side of the page to save the TR.

 ## IDP-initiated outbound SAML flow